This article was originally published on Sept. 30, 2019, and updated on Feb. 26, 2021.

 Sure, having a highly customized website that covers all the online needs of your business is the dream, but early on, a simple website that covers all the basics will suffice.

-You can use an easy DIY website builder to create an effective, professional-looking website in under an hour.
+You can use a free DIY website builder to create an effective, professional-looking website in under an hour.

 Related: How to start a website from A to Z